Want to hear something that’ll make you feel old?

 Not only that but apparently simply including the promise of a video in an email subject line can increase your open rates by 19%, click through rate by 65%... and also decreases unsubscribes.

-This speaks volumes to the effectiveness of video content in your emails in 2017.
+This speaks volumes to the effectiveness of video content in your emails.

 But what about the effectiveness of getting the email to begin with?